MaT1g3R/PyExpense/api_docs.md

     Method: GET

-    The response is evaluated at an OR basis, so if multiple fields are provided in the request body, any expense matching any of the fields area returned.
+    The response is evaluated at an AND basis.

     Request Body: